qucosa/qucosa-json/README.md

 # Testing

 Message variants can be tested against the JSON schemas.
-For schema validation the `jsonschema` command is used.
+For schema validation the `justify` command is used.
 To run all the tests use the `bats` commmand.

 To execute all tests run `./run-tests.sh`.
 The output should read like this:
 ```
 $ ./run-tests.sh
 Using Bats 0.4.0
-Jsonschema is present
+Justify is present
 Testing...
  ✓ Validate minimal example
  ✓ Validate full example